Dog agility: Injuries

 Surveys of handlers indicates that between 32% and 41.7% of dogs incur injuries from agility related activities.
 The most common types of injuries were (in order) strains, sprains and contusions.
 Locations most commonly injured were shoulders, iliopsoas muscle, digits and lumbar spine/lumbosacral area.
 Border Collies are more likely to be injured than other breeds.
 Injury rate is reported to vary by country, with Australia reporting the highest percentage of injuries and the United States reporting the lowest percentage of injuries.
 Injuries were most commonly perceived as being caused by interactions with bar jumps (contact), A-frames and dog walk obstacles (contact and/or fall).
 There were no relationship between the use of warm-up and cool-down exercises and injuries.

+Agility World Championships

+As in many sports, dog agility has its own World Championships.
+Only pure-bred dogs are able to compete in those.

+One of the most notable championships was in 2015 - for the first time in the history, there was a double victory by the same handler.
+Pavol Vakonič from Slovakia held his nerves and brought two faultless runs with Ikea and Fiona (both border-collies) through to the last jump.
+He earned silver and gold medal.

+The championship competitions of 2020 and 2021 were canceled due to pandemic.

+AWC 2022 was originally slated to be held in Moscow, Russia, but was moved to Austria following the invasion of Ukraine in the Russo-Ukrainian war.